 Do NOT go to the nearest emergency room.
-The page will be answered promptly and the student will receive specific instructions and information.
-After paging the hotline, the student should remain by the phone.
+Your page will be answered promptly, and you will receive specific instructions and information.
+After you page the hotline, remain by the phone but do not use it or your call cannot be returned.

 Most calls will be answered within 5-10 minutes.
-The student will be asked to give a detailed description of the incident.
-Baseline labs will be checked, as well as the labs on the source patient.
-Then the student will be counseled on overall risk, and told if treatment is necessary.
-The student will be given follow-up labs at defined intervals over the next six to twelve months.
+You will be asked to give a detailed description of the incident.
+Your baseline labs will be checked, as well as the labs on your source patient.
+Then you will be counseled on your overall risk, and if treatment is necessary.
+You will be given follow-up labs at defined intervals over the next 6 months to a year.